MrYsLab/python_banyan/docs/example9.md

 # Multi-Backplane Applications

-For the vast majority of Banyan applications, a single Backplane is all that is needed to handle all the application's messaging needs.
-When using a single Backplane configuration, there is no need to manually perform message routing, since all components automatically connect to a [common Backplane.](../examples_intro/#the-banyan-backplane)
+For the vast majority of Banyan applications, a single backplane is all that is needed to handle all the application's messaging needs.
+When using a single backplane configuration, there is no need to manually perform message routing, since all components automatically connect to a [common backplane.](../examples_intro/#the-banyan-backplane)

-There are occasions however, where you might like to design your component so that it has the ability to communicate with more than one Backplane.
+There are occasions, however, where you might like to design your component so that it can to communicate with more than one backplane.
 Some possible scenarios for this configuration would be to provide message load balancing or a better separation of operational concerns.
-To support these type of configurations, a new base class, [***BanyanBaseMulti***](https://github.com/MrYsLab/python_banyan/blob/master/python_banyan/banyan_base_multi/banyan_base_multi.py) is required.
+To support these types of configurations, a new base class, [***BanyanBaseMulti***,](https://github.com/MrYsLab/python_banyan/blob/master/python_banyan/banyan_base_multi/banyan_base_multi.py) is required.

 # The ***Banyan Base Multi*** Base Class

-In many ways the ***BanyanBaseMulti*** base class is similar to the [***BanyanBase***](../examples_intro/#python-banyan-base-classes) class, but there is one major difference.
-A *BanyanBaseMulti* component requires that a Backplane routing table be provided at initialization.
+In many ways, the ***BanyanBaseMulti*** base class is similar to the [***BanyanBase***](../examples_intro/#python-banyan-base-classes) class, but there is one significant difference.
+A *BanyanBaseMulti* component requires that a backplane routing table be provided at initialization.
 This table is known as the *routing specification file*.

 Note: *BanyanBase* and *BanyanBaseMulti* components may communicate with each other without restriction.
 No coding changes or message format changes are required.